 Hi.
 I’m Dm.
-L. Carter, a new author with a new book called Insanity Plea, the first book in the Rae of Hope series.
+L. Carter, author of the Rae of Hope series.
 I was born and raised in Little Rock, Arkansas, where I still reside today with my family.
 Like most other starving young artists, I do have a “real” job, as well, which I choose to keep private at this time.
 But sufficeth to say, I keep extremely busy.
 Does being published make you a writer?
 I don’t think it does.
 Someone once told me (I think it was my seventh grade English teacher), that if you love to write – anything – then, you’re a writer.
 I still believe this.
 I am starting out the New Author Spotlight with myself this month.
 But, hoping to spotlight someone else next month.

-Insanity Plea is meant to be fun.
-I tried to create characters who could be your next-door neighbors, and let’s face it - who doesn’t want to be Lucy Liu or James Bond every now and then?
+My first book, Insanity Plea, was meant to be fun.
+I tried to create characters who could be your next-door neighbors.
+And, let’s face it – who doesn’t want to be Lucy Liu or James Bond every now and then?
 I threw in a little bit of erotica to spice things up.
-But, I don’t think there’s anything in here that would shock the ordinary housewife or househusband.
-It’s an easy read.
-So, take a few hours and become an Insanity Plea Fan.
+But, I don’t think there’s anything in there that would shock the ordinary housewife or househusband.
+Book Two, Just Plain Crazy, has a little more action (outside the bedroom this time), and pushes the limits of most Die Hard fans.
+They are easy reads.
+So, take a few hours and become a DM.
+L. Carter Fan!